⏻ptiML

 Join us!

-For prospective students: I am hiring PhD students for Fall 2024 via the ECE admission pool.
+For prospective students: I will be hiring PhD students for Fall 2026 via the ECE admission pool.
 Please see application guidelines here.
 In your application, be sure to state my name and mark ‘Power/Energy’ as the area of interest.

 I encourage students with backgrounds in electrical engineering, mathematics (either theoretical or applied), operations research, and computer science to apply.
 I welcome students who may have little or no knowledge of power systems but are willing to apply their background to tackle challenging power engineering problems.
 I have found that, at times, it is more efficient to teach an engineering discipline to students with backgrounds in mathematics, computer science, or operations research than the other way around.